intelsdi-x/snap-plugin-collector-dbi/README.md

 * Set up the [snap framework](https://github.com/intelsdi-x/snap/blob/master/README.md#getting-started)

-* Create configuration file (called as a setfile) in which will be defined databases, queries and rules how interpret the results (see examplary in [examples/configs/setfiles](https://github.com/intelsdi-x/snap-plugin-collector-dbi/blob/master/examples/configs/setfiles))
+* Create configuration file (called as a setfile) in which will be defined databases, queries and rules how interpret the results, see exemplary in [examples/configs/setfiles](https://github.com/intelsdi-x/snap-plugin-collector-dbi/blob/master/examples/configs/setfiles)

-* Set up field `setfile` in Global Config as a path to dbi plugin configuration file.
-Sample Global Config is available in [examples/configs/snap-config-sample.json] (https://github.com/intelsdi-x/snap-plugin-collector-dbi/blob/master/examples/configs/snap-config-sample.json)
+* Set up field `setfile` in Global Config as a path to dbi plugin configuration file, see exemplary Snap Global Config: in [examples/configs/snap-config-sample.json] (https://github.com/intelsdi-x/snap-plugin-collector-dbi/blob/master/examples/configs/snap-config-sample.json)

 Notice that this plugin is a generic plugin, i.e. it cannot work without configuration, because there is no reasonable default behavior.